minibolt-guide/.github/profile/README.md

 ### Roadmap

-- [X] Testnet bonus guide
-- [ ] BTCpay server bonus guide
+- [ ] Nostr bonus guide
 - [ ] Mempool bonus guide
-- [ ] Cloudflared bonus guide

 [...]

-💡 You can see the extended roadmap by access to the [drawio file](https://github.com/minibolt-guide/extra-resources/blob/main/roadmap.drawio.png)
+💡 You can see the extended roadmap by accessing the [drawio file](https://github.com/minibolt-guide/minibolt/blob/main/resources/roadmap.drawio.png)

 ---